shankardangaura/Private-Chat-Django/README.md

 #Activate the virtual environment by the cmnd :
     for windows: .\privatechat_env\Scripts\Activate
     for linux, mac : source privatechat_env/bin/activate
-#Install Django latest verssion by cmd: pip install django channels
+#Install Django latest version in that virtual env by cmd: pip install django channels
 #create the project by cmd: django-admin startporject privatechat
 #change the cmd directory by: cd privatechat
 #creeate core project by cmd: python manage.py startapp core